isf-dp-cs/isf-dp-cs.github.io/content/old_syllabus/theory/03_networks/_index.md

 ---

+When the doctor visits a patient in their home, she needs to be able to access the patient’s medical records stored on the central computer in the practice.
 **Outline two reasons for the use of a virtual private network (VPN) in this situation.
 [4]**

 {{< expand "Markscheme" >}}